shubhxm01/Discord-token-joiner/README.md

-Discord Token joiner undetected and solves captcha if the token gets captcha while joining a server
+First Working discord joiner tool which solves the captcha if a token gets it
 # How to Use
 1. Input your tokens
 2. Input your proxies